deep-diver/Logistic-Regression/README.md

 # Simple Neural Network without hidden layer

 This repository is to demonstrate a simple neural networks without hidden layers.
 All the functions to build the neural networks are written in numpy.
+The simple model takes a batch of images of cat in shape shown below figure, and then it performs prediction.

 ![alt text](/images/capture1.png)